hero-page/ai-heroml-apps/industries/Academic_University/Campus_Security_Alert_Generator/README.md

 To run this app online: [Campus Security Alert Generator Online](https://hero.page/app/campus-security-alert-generator-ai-powered-university-security-alerts/ZqQKpn7c8uHi05bfGTv5)

+To learn more about AI Apps for Campus Security Officer use-cases in the Academic & University industry, read [How to Enhance Campus Security with AI-Driven Safety Procedures](https://hero.page/blog/academic-and-university/campus-security-officer/how-to-enhance-campus-security-with-ai-driven-safety-procedures/170712)

 ### What is HeroML?
 HeroML is an AI Prompt Chain/Workflow interpreter for Apps built on https://hero.page